 The food and drink we eat depends on the soil it grows in.
 Soil can contain many different minerals that can affect how our food grows.
 The minerals present in the soil are the result of how the soil and subsoil formed.
 In Ireland most of the soil was formed by glaciers during the ice ages.
-A map of the soil types of the whole of Ireland is available to download.
+A map of the soil types of the whole of Ireland is available to download (redirect to publication page).

 Fluoride in your toothpaste